-Those parts consist of the outer, middle and inner ear.
+Those parts consist of the outer, middle, and inner ear.

 - The outer ear consists of the external ear and the external auditory canal.
 The tympanic membrane, or eardrum divides the outer ear from the middle ear.

-- The middle ear consists of the middle ear ossicles, or bones.
+- The middle ear consists of the middle ear ossicles or bones.
 They are called the malleus, incus, and stapes, but you may know them as the hammer, anvil, and stirrup.
-Fun fact: these bones are the smallest bones in the body!
+Fun fact: These bones are the smallest bones in the body!
 The middle ear space also contains the eustachian tube opening.
 This connects the middle ear space with the nasopharynx area (think: waaaay back of your throat.).
-The purpose for the eustachian tube is to equalize pressure in front and behind the eardrum.
+The purpose of the eustachian tube is to equalize pressure in front and behind the eardrum.
 The eustachian tube is usually closed, but when we swallow or yawn, you can feel it open.

 - The inner ear contains the cochlea (responsible for hearing) and the vestibular system (responsible for balance).
 The cochlea is shaped like a snail and is lined with hair cells.
-Each hair cell responds to different sound frequencies, with high frequencies located at its base and low frequencies towards the top .
+Each hair cell responds to different sound frequencies, with high frequencies located at its base and low frequencies towards the top.

 Types of Hearing Loss

 With all these moving parts, what could go wrong?
 Oh boy, you had to ask!

 - Conductive hearing loss…when something in the outer or middle ear stands in the way of the sound getting to the cochlea, it’s considered a conductive hearing loss.
 What would get in the way?